AmateurCod-er/wynnSpells/README.md

 # wynnSpells
-A very barebones script to register wynn spells to be used by Figura
+A very barebones script to register wynn spells to be used by Figura It ain't perfect, but it's good enough for me

 ## How to use:
 There's not much to it, simply download wynnSpells.lua, put it in your model folder, dont forget to include ``local wynnSpells = require("wynnSpells")`` in your ``script.lua``, and it works right out of the box.